Welcome to the College of Nursing

 Academic Progressions Policy

-A student must achieve an “A” or “B” grade in all required clinical nursing courses.
-If a “C” grade is achieved in a single clinical seminar course or a single clinical practicum, the student must repeat the course prior to graduation.
-A student may repeat only one clinical seminar or clinical practicum in a program of study.
-A grade of “F”, “N”, or a second “C” in a required clinical seminar or clinical practicum may result in dismissal from the program.
-An “F” or “N” grade in any required course places the student on academic probation and may result in dismissal from the program.
+A student must achieve an A or B grade in all required clinical nursing courses.
+If a student receives a C grade in a single clinical didactic course or a single clinical practicum, the student must repeat the course prior to graduation.
+A student may repeat only one clinical didactic or clinical practicum in a program of study.
+An F or N grade in any required course places the student on academic probation and may result in dismissal from the program.
+A grade of F, N or a second C in a required clinical didactic or clinical practicum may result in dismissal from the program.
 Permission may be given to retake a course at the discretion of the Progressions Committee.
 If permitted, a student has only one opportunity to achieve a passing grade.
-An “F” or “N” grade in the repeated courses may result in dismissal.
+An F or N grade in the repeated courses may result in dismissal.

 Students in all graduate programs must maintain a cumulative 3.0 average in graduate coursework to remain in good academic standing.
-If a student’s cumulative GPA drops below 3.0, he or she will be placed on academic probation.
+If a student’s cumulative GPA drops below 3.0, they will be placed on academic probation.
 A student may enroll for no more than two consecutive terms as a probationary student.
-Students may be dismissed from the College upon failing to achieve satisfactory academic standing in the required period of time or if the student incurs a second probationary event.
+Students may be dismissed from the College of Nursing upon failing to achieve satisfactory academic standing in the required period of time or if the student incurs a second probationary event.

-To be awarded a degree or certificate, a student must be in good academic standing at the completion of her or his program.
+To be awarded a degree or certificate, a student must be in good academic standing at the completion of the program.

-Please refer to the College of Nursing Student Handbook for a complete review of the college academic progression policy.
+Please refer to the College of Nursing Student Guidebook for a complete review of the college academic progression policy.

 College of Nursing Committees

-The Standing Committees of the College of Nursing assist with the work of the College.
-The faculty elects members of the Committees every June to serve three-year terms.
+The Standing Committees of the College of Nursing assist with the work of the college.
+The faculty elects members of the committees annually to serve three-year terms.
 Students are also elected to represent the student body on various committees.
 The committees include the following: